IBM/cache-IoT-data-for-Carbon-UI/README.md

 1. User authenticates to API Server through Carbon Design System based front-end
 2. Front-end makes request data to be visualized from REST API
-3. API Server makes request to external API with stored credentials for that API
+3. API Server makes request to IoT device data API with stored credentials for that API
 4. If...
    1. there is a good response, the API Server receives new data and caches, then sends it to the front-end
    2. there is a bad response, the API server retrieves previously cached and returns THAT to the front-end